Tawxyn/goStockScraper/README.md

 | `/analyze`       | GET    | Full financial analysis       | `stockSymbol` (required) |
 | `/CalculateWAAC` | POST   | WACC calculation              | JSON payload         |
 | `/user`          | GET    | User management endpoint      | -                    |

+Note: This project is intended for educational purposes only.
+Use of Yahoo Finance data must comply with their Terms of Service.